gnairooze/simple-hooks-containers/readme.md

 4. identity-api-instance-1: identity server api using openiddict
 5. simple-hooks-sample-listener-1: a sample listener api to test the solution
 6. simple-hooks-dbs: a sql server instance for simple-hooks, sample listener and identity server databases.
-7. simple-hooks-dbs-setup: a one-time setup container to create the databases and initial data.
+7. simple-hooks-dbs-setup: a one-time setup container to create the databases and initial data. after that, it will exit.
+8. simple-hooks-identity-config: a one-time setup container to configure the identity server for simple-hooks. after that, it will exit.

 run the following command in the directory containing the docker-compose.yml file:

 ```bash
 docker-compose -f docker-compose-with-sql.yml up -d
 ```
+it will take at least 40 seconds to run the containers for the first time.

 ### docker-compose.yml without sql server